heroku/buildpacks-jvm/meta-buildpacks/java/README.md

 ##### Environment variable: `MAVEN_SETTINGS_URL`
 When the `MAVEN_SETTINGS_URL` config variable is defined, the buildpack will download the file at the given location and use it to configure Maven.

-### Gradle
-#### Gradle Version
-The buildpack will not install Gradle itself and requires that your application uses [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) to configure the Gradle version.

-#### Customizing Gradle execution
-There is a set of environment variables that can be used to customize the Gradle execution.

-##### Environment variable: `GRADLE_TASK`
-This buildpack tries to determine the correct Gradle task to run based on the framework you use.
-In some cases, you might not use a framework or use one that is not directly supported.
-In such cases, the `stage` task will be executed by default.
-To use another task, set the `GRADLE_TASK` environment variable to the task you want to execute for building your application.

 ## License
 See [LICENSE](../../LICENSE) file.